planetruby/gems/2020/10-parslet.md

 Now we can go ahead and create our parser by putting some stuff in that empty class!

 ## The First Input - Early Success!
 Let's take a look at our first input on line 11.
-Reading out of order, we see that we create a new instance of our SPQRParser class and call the instance method `parse` on the provided string, the result of which is printed to the terminal.
+Reading out of order, we see that we create a new instance of our Q parser class and call the instance method `parse` on the provided string, the result of which is printed to the terminal.
 Our first input is `"<![CDATA["`.

 As I explained in the intro, Parslet allows you to create parsers using PEG, or a set of rules to describe the expected input.
 This is something we do naturally as we learn a language.
 Think back to when you first learned English - you learned how to conjugate verbs, or change them to match the subject, in the following way: